Vanessa Akhtar Ed.D.

 Joseph Fisne MS, CPHIMS, CHCIO

-VP and Associate Chief Information Officer, Geisinger Health System
+VP & Associate Chief Information Officer, Geisinger Health System

 Joseph Fisne MS, CPHIMS, CHCIO